awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-provision-resources.md

 This topic is part of a tutorial about building an app that transcribes and displays voice messages for authenticated users\.
 To start at the beginning of the tutorial, see [Build a transcription app with authenticated users](transcribe-app.md)\.

-This topic desribes how to provison AWS resources for this app using the AWS Cloud Development Kit \(CDK\)\.
+This topic describes how to provision AWS resources for this app using the AWS Cloud Development Kit \(CDK\)\.

 **Note**
 The AWS CDK is a software development framework that enables you to define cloud application resources\.
 For more information, see the [AWS Cloud Development Kit \(CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html)\.